wkorando/developer/java-loom/lab-2-virtual-threads.md

 ## Introduction

-This lab guides you through Virtual Threads and related API.
+This lab guides you through Virtual Threads and related APIs.

 Estimated Time: 25 minutes